-With state-of-the-art lab technology, mentorship from professors and hands-on experience, TWU's department of Kinesiology will prepare you for a career in the growing fields of health and wellness.
+With state-of-the-art lab technology, mentorship from professors and hands-on experience, TWU's Kinesiology programs will prepare you for a career in the growing fields of health and wellness.

 Our varied programs cover many aspects of kinesiology - from conditioning to coaching, from the science behind physical health to the business side of sports.